Birkeland current

 The currents were predicted in 1908 by Norwegian explorer and physicist Kristian Birkeland, who undertook expeditions north of the Arctic Circle to study the aurora.
 He rediscovered, using simple magnetic field measurement instruments, that when the aurora appeared the needles of magnetometers changed direction, confirming the findings of Anders Celsius and assistant Olof Hjorter more than a century before.
 This could only imply that currents were flowing in the atmosphere above.
 He theorized that somehow the Sun emitted a cathode ray, and corpuscles from what is now known as a solar wind entered the Earth's magnetic field and created currents, thereby creating the aurora.
 This view was scorned by other researchers, but in 1967 a satellite, launched into the auroral region, showed that the currents posited by Birkeland existed.
 In honour of him and his theory these currents are named Birkeland currents.
 A good description of the discoveries by Birkeland is given in the book by Jago.

 Professor Emeritus of the Alfvén Laboratory in Sweden, Carl-Gunne Fälthammar wrote: "A reason why Birkeland currents are particularly interesting is that, in the plasma forced to carry them, they cause a number of plasma physical processes to occur (waves, instabilities, fine structure formation).
 These in turn lead to consequences such as acceleration of charged particles, both positive and negative, and element separation (such as preferential ejection of oxygen ions).
 Both of these classes of phenomena should have a general astrophysical interest far beyond that of understanding the space environment of our own Earth."

+Electric currents in the shape of Birkeland Currents are ubiquitous in cosmic plasmas, having been observed at the planetary, solar, interstellar, and galactic levels.